ltubia/run_analysis/README.md

 It generates a tidy text file based on data collected from the accelerometers from the Samsung Galaxy S smartphone calculating average of all measures by each activity and subjects according to "Getting and cleaning Data" course project requirements.

 #### Steps for testing it:
+It's not neccesary to download file, as it does it automatically and manipulate it in a local temp directory.
 *Load code:*
 ```
 source("<YourPathHere>run_analysis.R")